About Vehicle of Hope.

 96% of children fear they will die soon; nearly half say they would rather not go on living

-The Vehicle of Hope is a direct, practical response to the nearly total collapse of Gaza’s healthcare system.
+The fleet is a direct, practical response to the nearly total collapse of Gaza’s healthcare system.
 It is also a statement: that in war, humanitarian principles must prevail.
-Inspired by Pope Francis’s call for action rooted in dignity, this initiative reminds us that every child has the right to life, protection, and medical care, rights enshrined in the UN Convention on the Rights of the Child.
+The initiative reminds us that every child has the right to life, protection, and medical care, rights enshrined in the UN Convention on the Rights of the Child.

 In a world where stories of suffering are often silenced, this mission insists that children’s voices be heard and healed.

 By supporting this mission, you help deliver medical care to where it's needed most.
-You help fulfill Pope Francis’s final wish.
 And most importantly - your help reminds Gaza’s children that they are not forgotten.